Borgran/WakeMeUp/README.md

 Second part took me few more hours.
 It is a smiple android app that will start listener service around every minute.
 Service will ask server.php for request and if any will send Magic Packet to wake up my NAS.

-It works :) I have published my code so any one can use it.
+It works :) I have published my code so anyone can use it.
 Some parts are harcoded (like server address).
 Please change it as you see fit.

 Cheers
 Piotr Boryszek